RECON: Reasoning with Condensation for Efficient Retrieval-Augmented Generation: Proposed Method

 \subsection{Integrating the \ours Framework}

-We implement \ours by augmenting the Search-R1 pipeline with an explicit summarization step.
-In the original Search-R1 system, retrieved documents are concatenated into the context after each search turn.
-In \ours, retrieved documents are instead routed through the summarizer, which condenses them into concise yet human-readable summaries before they are passed to the policy model (\cref{fig:pipeline}).
-For experiments, we primarily use the \emph{clarity} setting, which produces concise but faithful evidence that helps the agent reason more effectively.
+We implement \ours by augmenting the Search-R1 search-agent pipeline with a summarization step.
+In stock Search-R1, retrieved passages are concatenated into the agent's context verbatim after each tool call.
+In \ours, every retrieved observation is instead routed through the frozen summarizer, which condenses it into a concise yet human-readable summary before it is appended to the context (\cref{fig:pipeline}).
+For experiments, we exclusively use the \emph{clarity} setting of the summarizer.
+Among the six aspects, Clarity produces the shortest summaries (581 characters on average, compared to 593--1006 for the other aspects; see~\cref{asec:distillation-data}), while encouraging concise, unambiguous language that preserves key facts---properties well-suited to serving as the per-tool-call observation handed to the agent (see case studies in~\cref{asec:case-study}).

-A key feature of our proposed framework is its flexibility: the summarizer can also operate under other trained settings (e.g., \textit{factuality}, \textit{completeness}) without retraining, making \ours easily adaptable to a variety of RAG tasks.
+We highlight \ours's flexibility: because the summarizer is trained under a multi-aspect setup, an operator can swap in a different aspect (e.g., \textit{factuality}, \textit{completeness}) at inference time without retraining---making \ours adaptable to other search-agent tasks where the desired observation form differs.

-\textbf{Training.} We train the policy model on a mixture of NQ and HotpotQA using the same hyperparameters as Search-R1, but with two key modifications: (1) the number of retrieved documents per turn is increased from 3 to 5, and (2) the maximum number of turns is extended from 3 to 5.
-Since the summarization step keeps the context length manageable, the system can accommodate deeper retrieval and reasoning.
+\paragraph{Training.} We train the agent on the mixture of NQ and HotpotQA training sets using the same hyperparameters as Search-R1, with two modifications enabled by per-tool-call compression: (1) the number of retrieved passages per tool call is increased from 3 to 5, and (2) the maximum number of tool calls per rollout is extended from 3 to 5.
+Because the summarization step keeps observations short, the agent can afford a deeper search-and-reason horizon at the same context budget.
 As in the baseline, we optimize the policy with Proximal Policy Optimization~\citep[PPO,][]{schulman2017proximal}.
-Additional algorithmic details are provided in~\cref{asec:algorithmic}.
+The full algorithm is given in~\cref{alg:searchr1-sum}, with additional details in~\cref{asec:algorithmic}.

-\textbf{Outcome.} By condensing evidence before reasoning, \ours produces shorter contexts for the policy model, requires fewer search turns, and achieves lower inference latency.
-The summarizer also reduces distraction from irrelevant information, improving accuracy on multi-hop questions.
-Beyond Search-R1, the modular design of \ours makes it applicable to other RL-based RAG systems where context efficiency is a bottleneck.
-In the next section, we evaluate the benefits of \ours against the original Search-R1 baseline.
+\paragraph{Outcome.} By compressing each environment observation before re-injection, \ours produces shorter agent contexts, lets the agent reach an answer in fewer tool calls, and achieves lower inference latency.
+As we observe in case studies (\cref{asec:case-study}), the summarizer also reduces distraction from irrelevant content, improving accuracy especially on multi-hop questions (\cref{subsec:result_analysis}).